 He is an inspiration.

-In three rides my team of donors honoured Charlie by donating just over $15,000 for childhood cancer research here in BC.
+In four rides my team of donors honoured Charlie by donating $23,500 for childhood cancer research here in BC.
 More importantly, people on the ride ask me about him.
 They want to know his story and I think that is why I cannot stop doing this.
 This ride in some small way continues to keep Charlie with me.
 I ride for Charlie and for the love that I have for his mom and the love that she has for him.

 Charlie's legacy has manifested itself in another person I am riding for, Kenton Doust.
 Every year in my job I have the privilege to work with some amazing human beings; students who surprise, empower, and make me a better person.
-In my 29-year teaching career I've worked with well over 5000 young men and women and I've seen it all...good, bad, and stuff that's just plain crappy and unfair.
+In my 30+ year teaching career I've worked with well over 5500 young men and women and I've seen it all...good, bad, and stuff that's just plain crappy and unfair.

 But it is not just students, it is also dear colleagues...

 Graeme McFadyen was an incredibly generous and gifted human being, a kind and humble soul, who I am proud to have been a friend of.
 He loved his family, sport, and teaching.
 He was an Icon at Vanier, such an incredibly talented teacher.
 I could always count on Graeme for a story and a smile.
 Back in 2012, I asked Graeme to come along on our yearly Mount Saint Helens trip and watching him interact with the kids was nothing short of awe inspiring.
-I learned a great deal from him.
+I learned a great deal from him and his profound wisdom on teaching stays with me today, "students may not remember what you taught them, but they'll always remember how you made them feel".
 I asked Graeme if I could champion his cancer battles by riding for him in the 2017 Ride to Conquer Cancer.
 I was honoured to carry his name in my back pocket from Vancouver to Seattle; he was with me the whole time.
 Sadly, Graeme passed away from cancer on April 14th in 2018.
 I am honoured that his wife Janet has let me ride for him again this year in the Tour de Cure.

 The geography teacher world is quite small, yet Barry Walker filled it up with his incredibly passionate presence.
 All the cool Geography teachers wanted to be like Barry.
 I was not only fortunate enough to learn from him but to also call him my friend.
 He loved the outdoors and started off in avalanche control before joining the teacher world.
 Did I mention he loved the outdoors?
 I could never keep up with him on the runs at Mount Washington and he led incredibly meaningful trips to Mount Albert Edward and Cape Scott for countless amounts of students.
 Aside from being a friend and an inspiration for me, he was also one of my son's favourite teachers.
 Cancer may have taken Barry from us in 2015 but his strength of character, his conviction of purpose, his generous spirit remains with me and those that loved him.
 I am proud to carry Barry's name in my back pocket for the Tour de Cure.